Good Morning Britain

 Good Morning Britain (often abbreviated to GMB) is a British breakfast television programme that is broadcast on ITV.
-It first aired on 28 April 2014 and is broadcast live every weekday from 6:00 am to 9:00 am across the United Kingdom.
-The programme features a variety of news, interviews, politics, sport, entertainment, competitions and weather as well as local news bulletins delivered by the ITV regions.
-The programme is currently presented by Susanna Reid, Kate Garraway, Charlotte Hawkins, Ranvir Singh, Richard Madeley, Ed Balls, Adil Ray and Robert Rinder.
+It first aired on 28 April 2014 and is broadcast live every weekday from 6:00 am to 9:30 am across the United Kingdom.
+The programme features a wide variety of news, interviews, politics, sport, entertainment, competitions and weather as well as local news bulletins delivered by the ITV regions.
+The programme is currently presented by Susanna Reid, Kate Garraway, Ranvir Singh, Richard Madeley and Ed Balls.

 Format

 The magazine-style show includes headline updates at the beginning of the programme and at the top of each hour thereafter, then three short three-minute regional bulletins at quarter past the hour featuring news, travel/transit advisories, and weather.
 From 6 January 2020, the first half-hour features Hawkins, Garraway or Singh reading the day's headlines, joined at 6:30 am by two of the main anchors, and although this format was suspended during the early part of the COVID-19 pandemic in the United Kingdom, it later returned on 31 August 2020.
 The show features interviews with celebrities and politicians as well as discussion of topical issues, with a reputation for often heated debates.
-Viewers are encouraged to engage with the show through digital platforms such as Facebook and Twitter, and there are regular competitions which the audience can enter, usually presented by Andi Peters.
+Viewers are encouraged to engage with the show through digital platforms such as Facebook and Twitter, and there are regular competitions that the audience can enter, usually presented by Andi Peters.

-Weather bulletins are presented by Laura Tobin, with entertainment and health being presented by Richard Arnold and Dr Hilary Jones respectively.
+Weather bulletins are presented by Laura Tobin, with entertainment and health being presented by Richard Arnold and Dr Hilary Jones, respectively.

 History

-A programme of the same name aired as part of TV-am between 1983 and 1992 each weekday morning between 7:00 am and 9:00 am, along with a Saturday morning edition.
+A programme of the same name aired as part of TV-am between 1983 and 1992 each weekday between 7:00 am and 9:00 am, alongside a Saturday morning edition.